bootstrap-vue/bootstrap-vue/src/components/avatar/README.md

 Actionable avatars will appear in the document tab sequence, and are accessible for both screen reader and keyboard-only users.

+Image avatars, when actionalble, employ a basic scale transform on the image when hovered.

 ### Button

 Want to trigger the opening of a modal or trigger an action?
 Set the `button` prop to instruct